orientechnologies/orientdb-docs/Object-DB-Attach.md

 this example does the same as before but in this case the detach will return a non proxied instance.

 Since version 1.2 there's also the `detachAll(Object, boolean)` method that detaches recursively the entire object tree.
 This may throw a `StackOverflowError` with big trees.
-To avoid it increase the stack size with `-Xss` java option.
+To avoid it increase the stack size with `-Xss` Java option.
 The boolean parameter works the same as with the `detach()` method.

 ```java
 Animal animal = database.load(rid);